vedph/cadmus-graph/doc/mappings.md

   - `triples`: an array of strings, each representing a triple [template](#templates).
   - `metadata`: optional metadata to be consumed in [templates](#templates).
 Metadata come from several sources: the source object, the mapping process itself, and these definitions in the mapping.
 - `children`: children mappings.

+>Note: the source type is a number where 0=user, 1=item, 2=part, 3=thesaurus.
+This is not an enumerated value, so that you can eventually add new values by just defining new constants.

 ## Templates